ERCV Board Of Directors

 MARJORIE ODLE, TREASURER

 Margie Odle has lived with her husband in Shepherd Park for over 30 years.
 Together they raised two children who both attended DC public schools before college.
 Margie served on the board of directors at one of the local synagogues for over 15 years.
-In addition, she has been active in the Shepherd Elementary Early Readers program since its inception in 2008.
-She has taught technical courses with ByteBack, a DC-based non-profit providing basic computer training to the community and is active in the AARP VITA/TCE tax assistance program as a local coordinator at the Anacostia Library site.
+In addition, she was active in the Shepherd Elementary Early Readers program from 2008 through 2016.
+She is active in the AARP VITA/TCE tax assistance program both as a tax counselor trainer and as local coordinator/tax counselor at the Anacostia Library site.

 Through the years, Susan has worked as a volunteer with Neighbors Inc., the Rock Creek Community Garden, Shepherd Elementary School, and the DC Chapter of Amigos de las Americas which trains and supports area high school students who do summertime community service in Latin American communities.